 - Make sure you’re using full-fat cream cheese and not a low-fat version of cream cheese spread.

 - Use Powdered Sugar.
-It’s vital to use a powdered sweetener, also known as confectioners sugar or icing sugar such as Swerve confectioners (affiliate link).
+It’s vital to use a powdered sweetener, also known as confectioners sugar or icing sugar such as Powdered Erythritol (affiliate link).

 - A high-quality vanilla extract plays a crucial role as it gives that subtle luscious flavor.

-- Use a hand mixer to cream together all the ingredients to make this blissful frosting and enjoy it with your favorite dessert.
+- Use an electric mixer to cream together all the ingredients to make this blissful frosting and enjoy it with your favorite dessert.